-Enact these scenarios with a friend with these different emotions: bored, fearful, energetic, sad
+Enact these scenarios with a family member or friend with these different emotions: bored, fearful, energetic, sad

 How does your body language change with different emotions?
 Identify the points in your script where you have to speak with a certain emotion.
 Day 3 Math Game